TavishOKeefe/appTree/README.md

 ## Description

-_Returns API data to the DOM in vanilla JS._
+_Returns API data to the DOM in JavaScript._

 ## _Setup/Installation Requirements_

-* _Go to https://developer.betterdoctor.com/, and register for a unique API key._
 * _Clone repository to your desktop_
 * _Open in Atom, or text and source code editor of your choosing._
 * _Install Node.js on your desktop, if not already installed._
 * _Run npm install command through terminal, within project directory._
-* _Update code to use your unique API key._
 * _Run npm run start to launch application._